Physioster is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Once these questions are answered, we can have an idea what we are suffering from.
+Once these questions are answered, we can have an idea of what we are suffering from.

 Causes of Lower Left Abdominal Pain

-When an individual experiences left sided abdominal pain, it usually denotes a problem in the digestive tract as most of the organs involved in digestion are on the left.
+When an individual experiences left-sided abdominal pain, it usually denotes a problem in the digestive tract as most of the organs involved in digestion are on the left.
 But there can also be other vital organs involved including one kidney and the left lobe of the liver.
-The following is some of the causes associated with this kind of pain.
+The following are some of the causes associated with this kind of pain.

-It is a common condition found in older people wherein there is an out pouching (diverticula) on the large intestines.
-Symptoms include sudden pain, nausea, vomiting, chills, fever, and changes in bowel habit.
+It is a common condition found in older people wherein there is an outpouching (diverticula) on the large intestines.
+Symptoms include sudden pain, nausea, vomiting, chills, fever, and changes in bowel habits.
 This condition can lead to sepsis (infection) and hemorrhage especially if the pouches develop a tear.
 Treatment may range from fluid therapy, rest, and in the worst conditions, it may warrant surgery.

 An obstruction can be present in the left kidney or ureters which can cause severe pain below the rib cage.
 It can radiate into the lower abdomen and below to the groin.
 The pain is sudden and is accompanied by dysuria (pain in urination), hematuria (blood in the urine), nausea, vomiting, and there is a frequent urge to urinate.
 Treatment includes hydration therapy (usually 2L or more fluids in a day), lithotripsy, and surgery.
 Lithotripsy is a medical procedure that uses shock waves to dissolve the stones into smaller pieces so that it can pass out along with the urine.